jakelever/kindred/README.rst

 Usage
 -----

-Check out the `tutorial`_ that goes through a simple usecase of extracting capital cities from text.
+Check out the `tutorial`_ that goes through a simple use case of extracting capital cities from text.
 More details and the full documentation can be found at `readthedocs`_.

 BioNLP Shared Task Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~